Dekel Keinan: Cardiff City

 Keinan joined Cardiff City, for an undisclosed fee, in January 2011.
 Keinan made his debut for Cardiff in a 1–0 away win against local rivals Swansea City.
 His first goal in English football came in a 2–2 draw with Barnsley on 13 March.
 Cardiff City had reached the play-offs, Cardiff were drawn against Reading, the first leg was 0–0 draw at Madjeski Stadium.
 During the return leg, Keinan pulled on Matthew Mills' shirt in which referee Howard Webb gave a penalty, Shane Long scored his second of the match from the penalty and Cardiff ended losing the match 3–0.

 At the start of the 2011–12 season, Keinan found himself not in the starting eleven, being replaced by Anthony Gerrard who returned from his loan spell at Hull City.
 He got his first call up to the team on 23 August against Huddersfield Town in the League Cup.
 Keinan didn't find himself on the bench until a start against Leicester City, on 21 September.
 Due to a mass of injuries, Keinan found his first league appearance under Malky Mackay against Southampton a week later.
 On 21 November 2011, Keinan joined Crystal Palace on a six-week loan after finding himself far down the pecking order.

 Keinan returned to Cardiff on 7 January, and found himself straight in the starting line up for the following game against West Bromwich Albion in the FA Cup, which was his 250th career appearance.
 However a lack of opportunities continued, which saw Keinan sent out on loan again, but this time to Severnside rivals, Bristol City until the end of the season.

 Following his disappointing first full season in Cardiff, Keinan was left out of the squad to travel to Switzerland during the pre-season tour.
 Despite being left out of the pre-season, Keinan started the first game of the season against Northampton Town.

 Return to Maccabi Haifa

 On 18 September 2012, Keinan signed for his former club Maccabi Haifa following his release from Cardiff City.

 FC Cincinnati

 On 10 November 2017, the club FC Cincinnati of the United Soccer League, a second-division soccer league in the United States, announced that they had signed Keinan for the 2018 season.

 Sacramento Republic

 On 22 December 2018, Keinan signed with Sacramento Republic FC of the USL Championship.

 Las Vegas Lights

 On 15 September 2021, Keinan signed with USL Championship side Las Vegas Lights.

+Los Angeles Force

+In May 2023, Keinan began playing for Los Angeles Force in the third division National Independent Soccer Association.
+In his first match on 15 May against Salt City Union, he scored a goal as a second half substitute in the 3–1 win.

+Managerial career

+In 9 December 2023, Keinan was named as the player-manager for Los Angeles Force in the third division National Independent Soccer Association.